 You might be able to qualify with a lower credit score if you can put down a larger amount of money.
-It’s always best to call several lenders to compare eligibility requirements and interest rate offers.
+It’s always best to compare eligibility requirements and interest rate offers from several different lenders.

 How does bankruptcy affect your credit score?

 Even if you’ve waited the appropriate seasoning period to apply for a home loan, you still need to repair your credit in order to qualify.
 Whether you’re applying for an FHA loan, a VA loan, or a conventional loan, you’ll most likely need your score to be somewhere between a 580 and 640.